 No member of the examining committee can be in conflict of interest with the candidate.
 Conflict of interest is defined as a personal or family relationship with the candidate and/or vested interest in the thesis or research for personal or financial gain.
 Further the Chair, External Examiner, and at least one other examiner must be 鈥榓rms-length鈥 to the candidate (e.g., must not have a prior supervisory relationship, must not have co-authored with or co-presented with the candidate).
 Provided the conditions above are satisfied, members of a candidate鈥檚 supervisory committee are eligible to be thesis examining committee members.
 Further, the supervisor must be arms-length from the external examiner (i.e., does not hold a current grant with nor has published with the external examiner within the past five years).

 In all cases of referral, the nature of the revisions and/or additional work, and/or the deficiencies associated with the oral thesis examination, must be specified in writing by the Chair to avoid dispute or ambiguity.
-When outlining the revisions and/or additional work required, the Chair must be as specific as possible.
-These comments will be passed on to the candidate in a letter from the School of Graduate Studies and Postdoctoral Affairs as revisions and/or improvements that must be met for the thesis to be reconsidered.
+When outlining the revisions and/or additional work required, and/or the holding of a second oral thesis examination, the Chair must be as specific as possible.
+These comments will be passed on to the candidate in a letter from the SGSPA as revisions and/or improvements that must be met for the thesis to be reconsidered.

 Any outlined revisions in relation to a referred outcome must be certified by the Chair or delegate as having been completed satisfactorily.
 Usually, this certification is delegated to at least two members of the Committee.
-In all cases of referral, the examining committee continues to exist until it has agreed that the thesis outcome is either Passed or Failed.
+In all cases of referral, the examining committee continues to exist until it has agreed that the thesis outcome is either passed or failed.
+The decision of Passed with Major Revisions is not an option once the thesis and/or oral examination has been placed in the Referred category.

-2. Candidates have up to twelve months from the date of the first oral thesis examination to complete revisions to their thesis but should be encouraged to do so as soon as possible.
+- Candidates have up to twelve months from the date of the first oral thesis examination to complete revisions to their thesis but should be encouraged to do so as soon as possible.

-3. A thesis that has been defended by oral thesis examination can be submitted once more only in revised form.
+- A thesis that has been defended by oral thesis examination can be submitted once more only in revised form.
 A candidate whose thesis and/or defence of the thesis at the second oral examination, does not satisfy the examining committee on the second submission will be failed.

-Failed: Failure can occur in two ways:
+iv.
+Failed: Failure can occur in 2 ways:

-1. A thesis is failed if the document is unacceptable to the discipline even with substantive revisions.
+- A thesis is failed if the document is unacceptable to the discipline even with substantive revisions.
 If the committee returns two or more votes of Failed on the basis of the document, this means that the committee recommends that the student be required to withdraw on academic grounds.

-2. Failure may also result from an unacceptable second oral thesis examination, where the student was manifestly unable to adequately present and defend the thesis and its underlying assumptions, methodology, results and conclusions in a manner consistent with the degree being sought.
+- Failure may also result from an unacceptable second oral thesis examination, where the student was manifestly unable to adequately present and defend the thesis and its underlying assumptions, methodology, results and conclusions in a manner consistent with the degree being sought.
 A decision of Failed on the basis of the second oral thesis examination requires agreement by the majority (more than half) of the examining committee.

 Attendance & Remote Participation: It is preferred that all examiners and the candidate being examined are physically present at Queen鈥檚 University for the oral thesis examination.
 However, in certain circumstances, it is acceptable for the oral thesis examination to be scheduled so that a member or members, or all members, and/or the candidate being examined could participate in the oral thesis examination remotely using some method of videoconference or teleconference or online meeting arrangement (e.g., via Zoom, Teams, etc.).
 Arrangements for the use of remote access services must be made by the graduate department/program.